-Note: Neither symmetry nor homotheticity are as restrictive as they look.

-- By nesting symmetric homothetic demand systems into an upper-tier asymmetric/nonhomothetic demand system, we can create an asymmetric/nonhomothetic demand system. - Homotheticity is indeed an advantage, which makes it applicable to a sector-level analysis in multi-sector settings. - Moreover, one key message is that symmetry/homotheticity are not restrictive enough-- "Anything goes,"-- that we need to look for more restrictions to make further progress.
+- Though some existing studies have looked at $\mathcal{S}(V)$ under some parametric families of homothetic symmetric non-CES, none have looked at $\mathcal{L}(V)$, or they took for granted that $\mathcal{L}(V) = 1/(\mathcal{S}(V) - 1)$ would continue to hold under non-CES. - Neither symmetry nor homotheticity are as restrictive as they look. - By nesting symmetric homothetic demand systems into an upper-tier asymmetric/nonhomothetic demand system, we can create an asymmetric/nonhomothetic demand system. - Homotheticity is indeed an advantage, which makes non-CES applicable to a sector-level analysis in multi-sector settings. - Moreover, one key message is that symmetry/homotheticity are not restrictive enough-- "Anything goes,"-- that we need to look for more restrictions to make further progress.